 It is not, then, the intrinsic characteristics of techniques which reveal whether there have been real changes, but the characteristics of the relation between the technical phenomenon and society.
 Let us take a very simple comparison.
 A shell explodes and the explosion is normally always the same.
 Any fifty shells of the same caliber when exploded display approximately the same objective characteristics from a physical or chemical point of view.
 The sound, light, and projection of fragments remain nearly identical.
 The intrinsic characteristics of the fifty explosions are the same.
 But if forty-nine shells go off in some remote place and the fiftieth goes off in the midst of a platoon of soldiers, it cannot be maintained that the results are identical.
 A relation has been established which entails a change.
-To assess this change, it is not the intrinsic character of the explosion which must be examined, but rather its relation to the in these cases.
-Pogroms are seldom ordered by the authorities.
-One need only manipulate popular resentments to bring them about.
+To assess this change, it is not the intrinsic character of the explosion which must be examined, but rather its relation to the environment In the same way, to learn if there has been, for man, a change in modern technique in relation to the old, we mutt assess, not the internal characteristics of the technique, but the actual situation of technique in human society.